Cellwise Outliers: MULTIVARIATE LOCATION AND COVARIANCE MATRICES

 where $\lambda_d$ is the smallest eigenvalue.
 Implosion implies that the estimated covariance matrix is singular.
 A singular covariance matrix is often not very useful, as it is not invertible and therefore cannot be used to perform standard statistical analyses such as the computation of Mahalanobis distances or discriminant analysis.

 In the casewise setting, it is known that affine equivariant covariance estimators can have a breakdown value of at most $\lfloor (n-d+1)/2\rfloor /n \approx 0.5$\,.
-It turns out that obtaining a high cellwise breakdown value for the covariance matrix is impossible under affine equivariance, and even under a more general property analogous to~\eqref{eq:locEFP}:
+It turns out that obtaining a high cellwise breakdown value for the covariance matrix is impossible under affine equivariance.

-Under this property, we can show the following disappointing bound on the cellwise implosion breakdown value.